How Can I Possibly Do Everything My Students Need of Me in My Classroom?

 Ironically, the standardized test scores about which public school educators and advocates complain, verify what I believe should be obvious.
 If a student is unable to demonstrate proficiency on chapter tests given immediately after a lesson, why should we be surprised those same students are unable to demonstrate proficiency on state exams, given in the spring, or NAEP Assessments, whenever administered.

 The lesson to be garnered from these data is that standardized tests measure the efficacy of the education process in which teachers are expected to teach and students are expected to learn.
-The assessments do not measure the performance of teachers or the ability of students to learn.
-Teachers can only teach the way they are allowed to teach and students can only learn what they have an opportunity to learn.
+The assessments do not measure the performance of teachers nor the ability of students to learn.
+Teachers can only teach the way they are allowed to teach and students can only learn what we give them an opportunity to learn.

-Whenever I convince teachers to examine an education model I have designed to reinvent the education process, there response is instructive.
+Whenever I am successful in convincing teachers to examine the education model I have designed to reinvent the education process, their response is instructive.

 My response is: